mgchandler/brisect/README.md

 ## To do list:

 - [ ] Figure out how to move more than one device at a time.
 End goal: trace out diagonals and circles.
-	- [ ] Use streams to do this?
-Store actions to the buffer and then stream them.
-Try triggers to start motion when desired.
+	- [ ] Investigate streams to do this.
+May need to update firmware as some functions introduced in v7, currently on v6.18 or so.
+	- [ ] Investigate a way to activate several streams at one time, or at least activate with minimal delay.
+Look at triggers to do this.
+- [ ] Translate the stage along a predefined path (supplied by `yaml`?)
 - [ ] Build in offline usage
       (Function `zaber_motion.Library.enable_device_db_store()` updates local devices from internet.
 Want to have this behaviour by default, but fall back to local database if not connected / found).
-- [ ] Translate the stage along a predefined path (supplied by `yaml`?)
       Enables use of feedback loop to return to likely defect site.
 - [ ] Get to a point where the script can be run from the command line only - no additional scripting required.
 - [ ] GUI?